Sequential Choices, Option Values, and the Returns to Education: Conclusion

-While our paper provides several contributions, some shortcomings can be mentioned.
-Recent studies have emphasized the role of ``experimentation'' in educational decisions, where individuals make such decisions in view of the returns generated through the subsequent resolution of uncertainty that they are initially faced with (see, e.g., \cite{Arcidiacono.2016} and references therein).
+While our paper provides several insights, one shortcoming is worth mentioning.
+Recent studies emphasize the role of ``experimentation'' in educational decisions, where individuals make such decisions in view of the returns generated through the subsequent resolution of uncertainty that they are initially faced with (see, e.g., \cite{Arcidiacono.2016} and references therein).
 We regard this as an important stream of research, which highlights another channel for why option values can matter in educational decisions.
-Our model however does not feature learning and updating of individuals' prior beliefs, but instead has focused on the analyzing educational decisions in a life-cycle context with many periods, while the existing literature focused on learning typically involves models with two or three periods.
-We leave it for future work to develop a modelling framework for educational choices with learning where agents receive noisy signals and update their beliefs in a life-cycle context.\\
+Our model however does not feature learning and updating of individuals' prior beliefs, but instead has focused on the analyzing educational decisions in a life-cycle context.
+We leave it for future work to develop a modelling framework for educational choices with learning in a life-cycle context with many periods.

-Another shortcoming of our modelling approach is that we have provided a relatively simple representation of individuals' work choices.
-By contrast, seminal contributions like \cite{Keane.1997} and \cite{Miller.1984} allow agents to make heterogeneous occupational choices.
-This limitation is mainly driven by our narrow focus on agents' heterogeneous educational choices and their associated returns, and in future work one may aim to analyze agents' choices of heterogeneous educations and occupations jointly within a life-cycle framework.

 {}